RasaHQ/rasa/docs/core/knowledge-bases.rst

 You can customize your ``InMemoryKnowledgeBase`` by overwriting the following functions:

 - ``get_key_attribute_of_object``: To keep track of what object the user was talking about last, we store the value of the key attribute in a specific slot.
-Every object should have a key attribute that is unique, i.e. similar to the primary key in a relation database.
-By default the name of the key attribute for every object type is set to "id".
+Every object should have a key attribute that is unique, similar to the primary key in a relational database.
+By default, the name of the key attribute for every object type is set to ``id``.
 You can overwrite the name of the key attribute for a specific object type by calling ``set_key_attribute_of_object()``.
 - ``get_representation_function_of_object``: Let's focus on the following restaurant: